hpgavin/HPGdaac/README.md

 After installation, **HPGdaac** is run from the command-line using:
 ```
-HPGdaac <test configuration filename> <measured data filename>
+HPGdaac <test configuration filename> <digitized data filename>
 ```
-The <test configuration filename>  and the <measured data filename> may not contain spaces.
+The *test configuration filename* and the *digitized data filename* may not contain spaces.

 ### Test configuration file